Oyster Bay: Our full report

 Because of the situation and design of the Oyster Bay, it's very easy to forget that you are in a major African city.
 There is very little noise from the streets and although the rooms and everything in them is large, it manages to retain the warmth and charm you would find from being in a friend's home.

-Directions: It's a 45-minute drive from the airport depending on the traffic – and Oyster Bay has its own car and driver.
+- It's about an hours drive from the airport - although times can vary hugely depending on the traffic.
+Oyster Bay has its own car and driver.

 Food & drink